 - 5. A FIR was filed by MML on December 03, 2016, in relation to fraudulent misappropriation of loan repayment amounts collected from certain self-help groups, aggregating to ₹19.70 lakh by a former employee of MML.
 This matter is currently pending. - 6.
 A police complaint was filed by MML on October 27, 2016, against a former relationship officer of MML, in relation to an alleged misappropriation of funds amounting to ₹14 lakh.
 Subsequently, a petition was filed by MML before the Madurai Bench of the Madras High Court ("Madurai Bench"), wherein MML has sought a direction to the Inspector of Police, District Crime Branch, Virudhunagar District ("Inspector of Police"), to register a case on the basis of MML's complaint.
 The Madurai Bench has, by way of its order dated November 28, 2016, directed the Inspector of Police to expedite the enquiry in the matter and complete the same within a period of two weeks from the date of receipt of a copy of the order.
 This matter is currently pending. - 7.
 A FIR was registered by MML on November 29, 2017, against certain former group loan recovery staff members working in one of MML's branches.
 The three suspects had between the period November, 2016 and June, 2017, allegedly misused and misappropriated an amount of ₹6.10 lakh collected from the borrowers, instead of depositing the money with MML.
 This matter is currently pending. - 8.
 A FIR was registered by MML on December 25, 2017, against certain former employees of MML.
 The suspects had during their employment with MML, allegedly sanctioned loans to the members without actually giving them the money and had recovered the loans from a few members but had not deposited the money to MML, thereby misusing and misappropriating an amount of ₹13.3 lakh.
 This matter is currently pending. - 9.
+A FIR was registered by MML on August 21, 2019, against Mr. Prince Kapoor and others for pledging spurious gold ornament as genuine ones and obtained cash of ₹ 29.
+78 lakhs by cheating the Company.
+This matter is currently pending. - 10.
 A police complaint was filed by MML on March 14, 2018, against certain former relationship officers of MML, who had allegedly collected amounts aggregating to ₹0.80 lakh from the associations of MML but did not deposit the money to MML.
-This matter is currently pending. - 10.
+This matter is currently pending. - 11.
 A police complaint was filed by MML, on February 24, 2018, against certain former officials of MML, in relation to an alleged fraudulent misappropriation of funds aggregating to ₹6.20.
-This matter is currently pending. - 11.
+This matter is currently pending. - 12.
 A police complaint was filed by MML, on December 15, 2017 against certain former officials of MML, in relation to an alleged fraudulent misappropriation of funds amounting to ₹3.70 lakh.
 This matter is currently pending.